brainhack-school2020/BHS_project_Jonathan/README.md

 After following the corresponding steps with fMRI, we could also obtain a correlation connectivity matrix, as the one we saw in last week demonstration

 ![fMRI connectivity matrix (example)](descarga.png)

+As we have now summarized our data into two simple matrices with the same dimesions we could develop some fancy visualization tools to explore the information provided by each modality, or even to compare the connectivity profile between modalities!

 ### Deliverables